sureshvenkey/python_boto3/README.md

 # Automation with boto3
 ## Getting Started
-boto3 is a python module that allows you to automat aws services, whih can be used with aws lambda to create a serverless application.
+boto3 is a python module that allows you to automat aws services, which can be used with aws lambda to create a serverless application.
-## Prerequestries
+## Prerequisite
 1. Python 3.7.4
 2. aws-cli
 >pip install awscli --user